 Why Has The Recommended Age For Screening Been Lowered?

 Since no one knows the exact cause of colon cancer, it is difficult to say why more young people are getting it.
 Although there has been some increase in the occurrence in young people for the past several years, the ACS didn’t feel it was enough to validate lowering the age.
 Now, the organization feels the statistics can longer be ignored.
 The lower recommended screening age is based entirely on the shift in the age of the average person getting colon cancer.

 How Do I Know If I Have Colon Cancer?

 The signs and symptoms of colon cancer include changes in bowel habits (diarrhea and/or constipation), rectal bleeding or blood in the stool, abdominal discomfort that doesn’t go away, and a feeling of incomplete bowel movements.

 The problem with waiting on symptoms to occur is that some people never have symptoms.
 Symptoms often occur during later stages making effective treatment less likely.
 That makes colon cancer screening essential to reduce the number of cases of colon cancer.

-Insurance companies have not yet announced whether they will adjust coverage to pay for colon cancer screening at age 45.
-Currently, health insurance pays the cost of colonoscopy beginning at age 50.
+Insurance companies are not required to pay for colon cancer screening before age 50, and some may not.
 You will need to check with your insurance to confirm your benefits.
 If you have questions about colon cancer screening or about colonoscopy in general, contact Carolina Digestive Health Associates to schedule an appointment.
 Discuss your concerns with an experienced GI specialist and take preventive action against colon cancer.